AlexanderPeev/PostapocalypticGame/README.md

 PostapocalypticGame
 ===================

-A post-apocalyptic JS/Web game for which we haven't figured out a name yet.
+A post-apocalyptic Java game for which we haven't figured out a name yet.